danthe1st/danthe1st/README.md

 Programming languages that I like: java, java and (most importantly) **JAVA**

+Warning: I have opinions when it comes to code style, what programming languages should do.
+These opinions may change over time.
+Also, I prefer using the Eclipse IDE (at least for Java development) for reasons I explained [here](https://gist.github.com/danthe1st/b72175436d9aaf0e19eeca608cce4feb).
+While other IDEs are great as well, I prefer Eclipse.

 # (some) Open Source Contributions

 Here is a non-exhaustive list of my contributions to Open-Source-Repositories of other people: